utopia-foss/dantro/HOW_TO_RELEASE.md

     * Remove the `WIP` flag from the corresponding changelog section for this release.
 1. Commit both changes together with the following message: `Prepare release of vX.Y`
 1. Push the branch and open a Merge Request, using the corresponding MR template.
 Follow additional procedures as described there.
+    * On all branches starting with `prepare-release-`, an additional `test_minimal_deps` stage is carried out in the CI.
+It runs all tests anew, but with the lowest specified version of all dependencies.
+    * Versions are specified in the `setup.py` file using the `>=` comparator.
+The lower bound is created by strictly requiring the specified version using `==`.
+    * It *might* become necessary to update these lower version bounds if the corresponding jobs fail.
+Try to choose the lowest possible version that makes the pipeline pass for *all* Python versions.
 1. After the MR is merged, pull the latest changes and update the release branch.
     ```bash
     git checkout master